heptarch/heptarch.github.io/drafts/demon.md

 *1875.* The clock of the Great Hall seem frozen in its armature of polished brass.
-The stationmaster dozes---trains delayed by fog---a motley of passengers drowse or read---newspapers wilting with damp---lamps lit---and even the bronze likeness of George Stephenson, that commanding and self-willed presence, seems asleep.
+The stationmaster dozes---trains delayed by fog---a motley of passengers drowse or read, newspapers wilting with damp---lamps lit at midday---and even the bronze likeness of George Stephenson, that commanding and self-willed presence, seems asleep.
  There is a bump from below, and a sound muffled by the vapour.
  The stationmaster turns in his chair, mutters some imprecation, and